-- (a) Justification Related to Programs and Classifications served by Request.
+- 6. Estimated timetable for FY 2009-10 request: Include timeline for discrete portion of construction work (phasing). - 7.
+Project/Program Justification.
+Justification Related to Programs and Classifications served by Request.
 Explain in detail the deficiencies inherent in the current facility.
 Be sure to include how the facility deficiencies affect current operations and how future operations will be improved as a result of the new facility.
 This section should answer why there is a need for a new or renovated facility.
 Indicate the program(s) housed in the facility for which funding is being requested using the program service population table provided.
 Use the table to indicate the service population related to this specific facility.
 The service population could pertain to numbers of students in the institution or department(s), the numbers of faculty and staff, or other populations that necessitate the need for, or will be affected by, expanded or renovated facilities and equipment.
 Be sure to explain in detail how the service population relates to the specific programs housed in this facility.
-The justification must correspond to the assigned purpose code. - (b) Purpose Code Justification.
+The justification must correspond to the assigned purpose code. - 8.
+Describe calculations leading to total request.
+Described further on the form. - 9.
+Provide specific justification related to Programs and Classifications served by the request.
+Describe, enumerate, and complete the provided table using FTE. - 10.
+Purpose Code Justification.
 Explain the way in which the purpose code applies to the project.
 If the project has been labeled as a deficiency, describe the deficiency and its requirement.
 If other codes apply, please explain.
-See Appendix C for a complete list of codes. - (c) Project Alternatives.
+See Appendix C for a complete list of codes. - 11.
+Current CRV.
+Include latest reported replacement value of the property to either the State Division of Risk Management or the school's own Risk Management office. - 12.
+Project Alternatives.
 Describe the construction and/or non-construction options considered that could alleviate the problem that prompted this request.
 It is important that all alternatives be considered.
 Describe, where possible, the costs in terms of facility, equipment, or staff, for each alternative not chosen.
 This description should reflect the input of the operating budget staff.
-Explain the impact of not funding this request. - 4.
-Project Association to Other Capital Improvement Projects.
-Identify any capital improvement or controlled maintenance projects that relate to this project from prior appropriations, concurrent requests, or future requests; include any capital equipment or information technology. - 5.
-Comparison with prior request made in prior fiscal year (only for continuation requests)
+Explain the impact of not funding this request. - 13.
+How will this project address future maintenance costs?
+Please explain how the project plans to fund future controlled maintenance costs, whether these are planned to come from state capital construction funds or otherwise. - 14.
+Will this project affect operating expenditures?